ElementsProject/lightning/doc/lightning-listpeerchannels.7.md

   * `"DUALOPEND_OPEN_COMMIT_READY"`: Like `OPENINGD`, but for v2 connections which
     are using collaborative opens.
 You're ready to send your commitment signed to your peer.
-  * `"DUALOPEND_OPEN_COMMITED"`: Like `OPENINGD`, but for v2 connections which
+  * `"DUALOPEND_OPEN_COMMITTED"`: Like `OPENINGD`, but for v2 connections which
     are using collaborative opens.
-You've gotten an inital signed commitment from your peer.
+You've gotten an initial signed commitment from your peer.
   * `"CHANNELD_AWAITING_LOCKIN"` / `"DUALOPEND\_AWAITING\_LOCKIN"`: The peer and you have agreed on channel
     parameters and are just waiting for the channel funding transaction to